 1: The VWAN interface.

-WAN link state assessments
+WAN interface link state assessments

-Each VWCH device performs periodic monitoring of its WAN interfaces to determine viability of connectivity.
+A VWCH performs several link state assessments of both of its WAN interfaces every minute to determine viability of the WAN interfaces.

 SM WAN interface link state assessment

 The VWCH applies a detection mechanism every minute across three operational parameters: cellular signal conditions; frequent disconnections; and data path activity.
-As set out in Appendix C, the SM WAN interface link state is classified as “not viable” if any of the following criteria are “not good”:
+As set out in Appendix C, the SM WAN interface link state is classified as not viable if any of the following criteria are not good:

 Criterion 1 – Signal quality degradation:

-The VWCH monitors RSRP and RSRQ across a period of time defined by the CellularSignalStrengthMonitoringInterval parameter.
-If both RSRP and RSRQ remain below their configured RSRPThreshold and RSRQThreshold for the entire duration of this interval, the criterion is determined as “not good”, else it is “good”.
+The VWCH monitors RSRP and RSRQ over the preceding CellularSignalStrengthMonitoringInterval.
+If both RSRP and RSRQ remain below their configured RSRPThreshold and RSRQThreshold for the entire duration of this interval, the outcome is determined as not good, else it is determined as good.

 Criterion 2 – Frequent disconnections:

-The VWCH monitors the number of cellular link disconnections across a period of time defined by the CellularDisconnectionEventMonitoringInterval parameter.
-If the disconnection count is greater than or equal to the CellularDisconnectionThreshold parameter, the criterion is determined as “not good”, else it is “good”.
+The VWCH monitors the number of cellular link disconnections over the preceding CellularDisconnectionEventMonitoringInterval.
+If the disconnection count is greater than or equal to CellularDisconnectionThreshold, the outcome is determined as not good, else it is determined as good.

 Criterion 3 – Insufficient connection availability and data path validation:

-During a period of time defined by the CellularConnectionMonitorInterval parameter, the VWCH assesses both cellular connection availability and cellular data path activity.
+Over the preceding CellularConnectionMonitorInterval, the VWCH assesses both cellular connection availability and cellular data path activity.

-The VWCH calculates the percentage of time for which the cellular connection remains active during the monitoring interval.
-If this connected-duration percentage falls below the CellularActiveConnectionPercentage parameter, the criterion is determined as “not good”, else it is “good”.
+The VWCH calculates the percentage of time for which the cellular connection remains active over the preceding CellularConnectionMonitorInterval.
+If this connected-duration percentage falls below CellularActiveConnectionPercentage, the outcome is determined as not good, else it is determined as good.

-Where heartbeat functionality over the SM WAN interface (see section 2.6.1) is enabled, data path validation is performed as part of the same monitoring interval.
-In this case, if the ‘connected duration’ percentage is equal to or higher than the CellularActiveConnectionPercentage parameter, the VWCH checks for receipt of incoming data packets over the SM WAN interface following activation of the cellular data session.
-If no incoming packets are received, the criterion is determined as “not good”, else it is “good”.
+Where heartbeat functionality over the SM WAN interface (see section 2.6.1) is enabled, data path validation is also performed as part of the same monitoring interval.
+In this case, if the ‘connected duration’ percentage is equal to or higher than CellularActiveConnectionPercentage over the preceding, the VWCH checks for receipt of incoming data packets over the SM WAN interface following activation of the cellular data session.
+If no incoming packets are received, the outcome is determined as not good, else it is determined as good.

-The SM WAN interface is “viable” only where criteria 1, 2 and 3 have been “good” during the most recent CellularConnectionMonitorInterval, as illustrated in Appendix C.
+If the SM WAN interface is currently viable, the SM WAN interface becomes not viable if any of the outcomes from the above link state assessments are not good.

+If the SM WAN interface is currently not viable, the SM WAN interface becomes viable when all of the outcomes from the above link state assessments have been good for:

+the CellularConnectionMonitorInterval during install & commissioning (I&C); or

+the CellularActiveConnectionPercentage of the CellularConnectionMonitorInterval post I&C.

 VWAN interface link state assessment